-“In summer 2015 Will had a severe self harm incident where he cut his wrists, and we also found out he had made plans to take his own life.
+“In summer 2015 Will had a severe self harm incident, and we also found out he had made plans to take his own life.
 I was just devastated.
 Seeing my child go through this anguish was unbearable, and there seemed to be nothing I could do.
 “Will told me he wanted to be admitted to a psychiatric hospital, he felt it was the only way he could cope, but we were told the only available bed was at the other end of the country.
 “Instead he was given regular appointments with a dedicated young people’s mental health worker which has made a big difference.

 “Throughout this period Mermaids have been an incredible support to me.
 Going on residentials, chatting to other parents in similar situations and hearing talks and presentations by trans men who are happy, in good jobs and with bright futures gives me massive reassurance that Will can achieve his goal of going to university.
 “And through Mermaids I have helped to set up a parents’ support group for people living in the same area as us.
 I live in a rural area and it can be difficult to access help and support when you’re not local to a big town or city.

 “Throughout our journey so far we have been driven by Will’s huge desire to do this, and we will continue to support him as much as we possibly can.
 But I want other parents who might be in a similar situation to realise there is hope, and with the help of Mermaids you will make it through.